 The Clingmans Dome area is also home to a variety of plants and animals, including black bears, deer, and wild turkey.
 There are several hiking trails in the area, including the summit trail, which is a steep half-mile climb.
 The Appalachian Trail also passes near Clingmans Dome.
 We also love the hike to Andrews Bald from here — it makes a great picnic spot.

 Get to this parking lot before lunch, especially in the summer and fall.
 It fills up fast!

 CHIMNEY TOPS HIKE

 The Chimney Tops Trail is a moderate hike that takes you to the summit of Chimney Tops in Great Smoky Mountains National Park.
 The hike is 4.4 miles long and has an elevation gain of 1,400 feet.

 The hike is part of the Appalachian Trail and begins at the Grotto Falls Parking Area.
-The hike is not for beginners, as it is a strenuous hike with steep climbs.
-The views from the summit are worth the effort, as you can see for miles in all directions.
+The hike is not for beginners, as it features steep climbs, but the views are spectacular!

 NATIONAL CIVIL RIGHTS MUSEUM